arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 - Modbus TCP Master
 - Modbus TCP Slave always enabled.
 Unit Identifier: 255

-If the Modbus TCP Master remains unchecked, Opta™ will behave as a Modbus TCP Slave with its assigned Unit Identifier.
-In this instance, you do not have to worry about the Unit Identifier because the configured IP address for Opta™ will be the routing address to understand which Opta™ device it is talking to even though it has the same Unit Identifier as the other.
+If the "Modbus TCP Master" option remaind unchecked, the role of a Modbus TCP Slave with its designated Unit Identifier is automatically adopted by the Opta™ device.
+No attention needs to be given to the Unit Identifier in such cases.
+It is because communication with the appropriate Opta™ device is ensured by the configured IP address, even when the same Unit Identifier is shared among multiple devices.

-If the Modbus TCP Master is checked, then Opta™ will behave as a Master and also as a Slave device. being the Master the one with higher priority.
-This will allow an option to add *General Modbus Node* under the `Ethernet` configuration tab as can be seen in the following section.
+When "Modbus TCP Master" is checked, both Master and Slave roles are taken on by the Opta™ device.
+In this mode, precedence is given to the Master role.
+As a consequence, under the `Ethernet` configuration tab, the introduction of a *General Modbus Node* option can be observed, as will be detailed in the section that follows.

 #### General Modbus Node Configuration